Linda Lausell Bryant

 Meyer, A. L. & Lausell Bryant, L., 1996.
 Preventing Violence in America.
 Hampton, Robert L., Jenkins, Pamela & Gullotta, Thomas P. (eds.).SAGE Publications

-Adaptive Leadership in Human Services Network
+Adaptive Leadership in Human Services Institute

-Founded by Dr. Lausell Bryant in 2016, the network enables students, alumni, and human service practitioners to learn and apply the adaptive framework to engage challenges and support social change in their work.
+Founded by Dr. Lausell Bryant in 2016, the institute enables students, alumni, and human service practitioners to learn and apply the adaptive framework to engage challenges and support social change in their work.
 This growing community aims to promote connection and collaboration by engaging complex barriers to social justice in the human services field.

 MSW: Social Work Practice III